ztefn/gse-haguichi-indicator/README.md

-# gse-haguichi-indicator
+# Haguichi Indicator for GNOME Shell
-Haguichi Indicator for GNOME Shell
+Let's you control Haguichi directly from the system status area in GNOME Shell.